Turkey defiant on Syria operation as US demands ceasefire

-Pence said he would meet with Erdogan on Thursday and "voice the United States' commitment to reach an immediate ceasefire and the conditions for a negotiated settlement", his office said in a statement.
+Pence's office had earlier released a statement that he would meet Erdogan on Thursday and "voice the United States' commitment to reach an immediate ceasefire and the conditions for a negotiated settlement".
 He reiterated that Trump will pursue "punishing economic sanctions" until a resolution is reached.

-But Erdogan remained unfazed by the pressure, telling reporters: "They tell us 'to declare a ceasefire'.
-We can never declare a ceasefire."
 The operation has widespread support in Turkey, where decades of bloody insurgency by Kurdish militants has killed tens of thousands of people.
-But Western powers are spooked that the operation is endangering the battle against the Islamic State group, which was led on the ground by Kurdish forces.
+But Western powers are spooked that it will endanger the battle against the Islamic State group, which was led on the ground by Kurdish forces.
 Thousands of IS prisoners are held in Kurdish-run camps in the region.

 French Foreign Minister Jean-Yves Le Drian said Wednesday that the camps were not "currently" under threat from the operation, but Europe has taken an increasingly tough line with Turkey.
 Britain and Spain became the latest powers to suspend military exports to Turkey on Tuesday.
 Canada made a similar move.